symbolibre/symbolibre/doc/setting-up-symbolibre-apps.rst

 sway can be started from the console by running ``sway``.
 A log can be obtained with ``sway -d 2> sway.log``.
-If you don't have a mouse on the Pi Zero, you might want to change the sway exit shortcut to not required cliking on a confirm button.
+If you don't have a mouse on the Pi Zero, you might want to change the sway exit shortcut to ``swaymsg exit`` instead of the default ``swaynag`` command that requires you to click on a confirm button to leave the desktop.

 ::

   bindsym $mod+Shift+E exec swaymsg exit

-``foot`` doesn't start if it's no using an Unicode locale, so you should set one in ``$HOME/.bashrc``.
+``foot`` doesn't start if it's not using an Unicode locale, so you should set one in ``$HOME/.bashrc``.
 Additionally, sway overrides the keyboard layout so it should be specified before starting as well.

 ::

-  export LANG=en_US.UTF-8
+  export LANG='en_US.UTF-8'
   # Example for the French AZERTY keyboard
   export XKB_DEFAULT_LAYOUT=fr
   export XKB_DEFAULT_VARIANT=basic